 Anyone with diabetes must pay special attention to the health of their feet.
 That is because diabetes can cause nerve damage throughout the body, which can make it difficult to feel when there are sores, cuts, or other problems in your feet.
 Diabetes can also restrict blood flow, inhibiting your body’s natural ability to heal, especially in the extremities like the legs and feet.

-At Core Medical Center, our providers provide a range of therapeutic approaches that can address symptoms and heal what needs healing, such as the use of regenerative patches for diabetic wound healing.
+At Core Medical Center, our providers provide a range of therapeutic approaches that can address symptoms and heal what needs healing, such as the use of alternative medicine patches for diabetic wound healing.
 Our providers also recommend self-care behaviors that can ensure the health of your feet between visits.
 These self-care tips may include:

 - Never walk barefoot, even inside the house